jenkins-x/jx-tutorial/tutorials/install-jx-on-gke/lesson.md

 Click the **Next** button to move to the next step.

+## Prerequisites

+To run this tutorial you need to:

+  * Create and/or select a project.

+      * To create a project: `gcloud projects create <project-name>`

+      * To select the project in which this tutorial will be executed: `gcloud config set project <PROJECT_ID>`

+  * Billing must be enabled (note there's a $300 credit, free tier for new accounts)

 ## Step 1 - Installing Dependencies

 The first thing we need to do is install the `jx` binary and add it to your PATH.